COVID-19 Shared Leave Program

 - The COVID-19 Shared Leave Bank has exhausted available shared leave donations.

-Any unused COVID-19 Shared Leave granted to an employee and not used by Dec.
-31, 2020 will be returned to the COVID-19 Shared Leave Bank.
-Any leave remaining in the COVID-19 Shared Leave Bank when the program ends will be returned to donors on a prorated basis, if their employment with UNC-CH is still active.
+Any unused COVID-19 Shared Leave granted to an employee and not used by March 31, 2021 will be returned to the COVID-19 Shared Leave Bank.
+Any leave remaining in the COVID-19 Shared Leave Bank when the program ends will be returned to donors on a prorated basis.

 Other Available Leave Options